MarkHallett/mh/README.md

 ## To show
 * package distribution
-* package testing (unit, integration and acceptance)
+* package testing (unit, performance, acceptance and multi interpreter)
+* logging use
+* loading to pypi
 <br />

 ## Usage